framely/community/docs/guide/reuse-component.md

 ### Background
 Modern business applications are typically broken down into a set of services, each responsible for a specific functionality.
 For example, an airline might have a ticketing service, which includes booking, checking seat availability, and canceling.
 A service is an interface for a business capability that usually consists of a set of Application Programming Interface (API) functions.
 In the context of a chatbot, these interfaces decouple the conversational frontend from the backend implementation of the service, allowing them to be developed independently, making it easier to update and reuse.

-On OpenCUI, similar to a chatbot, a module is a frontend project commonly used to expose a service conversationally.
+Similar to a chatbot, a module is also an OpenCUI frontend project, but it is commonly used to expose a single service conversationally.
 However, a module does not have the special skill "Main" like a chatbot does, so it cannot be deployed on its own.
 Modules are like libraries; they need to be imported into an application like a chatbot to be effective.

 Backend implementations of a service are typically also deployed separately.
 A provider is designed to offer a convenient way for the frontend to interact with a remote service implementation as if it were a local function call, while handling the necessary network communication details behind the scenes.
 You need to configure a provider so that it has the correct endpoints and required credentials to be usable.
 Once configured, it can be used by every chatbot in the organization.
 Here is how chatbots, modules and providers are typically working together.